Extending holomorphic forms from the regular locus of a complex space to a resolution of singularities: Mixed Hodge modules

 \subsection{Mixed Hodge modules}

 \approvals{Christian & yes \\Stefan & yes}

 For the convenience of the reader, we briefly recall a number of facts concerning mixed Hodge modules, and lay down the notation that will be used throughout.
+In a nutshell, a (mixed) Hodge module is something like a variation of (mixed) Hodge structure with singularities, in the sense that the vector bundles with connection (respectively locally constant sheaves) in the definition of a variation of Hodge structure are replaced by regular holonomic $𝒟$-modules (respectively perverse sheaves).
 The standard references for mixed Hodge modules are the original papers by Saito \cite{Saito:HodgeModules, Saito:MixedHodgeModules}.
 The survey articles \cite{Saito:Introduction, Saito:Theory, Schnell14a} review some aspects of the theory in a smaller number of pages.
-A good reference for $𝒟$-modules is the book \cite{HTT}.
+A good reference for $ 𝒟$-modules is the book \cite{HTT}.
 We consider the following setting throughout the present section.

-\begin{setting} Assume that a complex manifold $Y$ of constant dimension $d$ and a graded-polarisable mixed Hodge module $M$ on $Y$ are given. \end{setting}
+\begin{setting} Assume that a complex manifold $Y$ of pure dimension $d$ and a graded-polarisable mixed Hodge module $M$ on $Y$ are given. \end{setting}

+More precisely, a \emph{polarisable Hodge module} $M$ of weight $w$ on $Y$ has three components: a regular holonomic left $𝒟_Y$-module $\Mmod$, called the \emph{underlying $𝒟$-module}; an increasing good filtration $F_{•} \Mmod$ by coherent $𝒪_Y$-modules, called the \emph{Hodge filtration}; and a perverse sheaf of $ℚ$-vector spaces $\rat M$, called the \emph{underlying perverse sheaf}.
+These are subject to a number of conditions, including the existence of a polarisation, which together ensure that $M$ is determined by finitely many polarisable variations of Hodge structure of weight $w - \dim Z_j$ on locally closed submanifolds $Z_j ⊆ Y$.
+A \emph{graded-polarisable mixed Hodge module} $M$ on $Y$ is an object of the same kind, but with an additional increasing filtration $W_{•} M$, called the \emph{weight filtration}, such that each subquotient

+is a polarisable Hodge module of weight $ℓ$.
+The \define{support} of $M$, denoted by $\Supp M$, is by definition the support of the $𝒟_Y$-module $\Mmod$ (or, equivalently, of the perverse sheaf $\rat M$).